 Roll waterers over in their brackets and install all poultry nipples as per the illustrations below.
 Whether you ordered freeze guard or standard nipples, the process is basically the same.

-Showing properly installed Freeze-Guard Poultry DrinkerTM.
 Remove and reinstall using same method if you are taking your waterer out of coop.